st33f/magenta-torch/README.md

     wandb login

 ### Dataset
 To train a model on you own dataset, you must first use the preprocessing script on your MIDI files.
-Make sure to use the format of the Lakh dataset (https://colinraffel.com/projects/lmd/), which has subfolders per artist with the MIDI filenames containing hte trackname.
+Make sure to use the format of the Lakh dataset (https://colinraffel.com/projects/lmd/), which has subfolders per artist with the MIDI filenames containing the trackname.
 The script will preprocess all MIDI files, collect additional musical features on the track from the Spotify API and create a dataset in the desired format:

     python /scripts/preprocess.py --import_dir=<YOUR_MIDI_DIRECTORY>